DataBiosphere/toil/docs/running/wesServer.rst

 unique identifier of your requested workflow, which can be used to monitor or cancel the run.

-There are a few required parameters that has to be set for the body of the request, which are the following:
+There are a few required parameters that have to be set for all workflow submissions, which are the following:

     * workflow_url
             The URL of the workflow to run.
-This can be a relative path that points to a file from ``workflow_attachment``.
+This can refer to a file from ``workflow_attachment``.
     * workflow_type
             The type of workflow language.
-Toil currently supports only one of the following: ``"CWL"``, ``"WDL"``, or ``"py"``.
+Toil currently supports one of the following: ``"CWL"``, ``"WDL"``, or ``"py"``.
 To run a Toil script, set the ``workflow_type`` to ``"py"``.
     * workflow_type_version
             The version of the workflow language.
 Supported versions can be found by accessing the ``GET /service-info``